shriram/anonymous-recursive-function/README.md

   function.
 It exists only to check that “varargs” works properly with `lam/anon♻️`.

+* `sum-tree` shows that we're not limited to linear recursion.

 (In case you're wondering, I added `lam/anon♻️` to the `lambda`-like keywords list of DrRacket's Indenting configuration.
 That's why the layout is so nice.)